bushblade/Mern-Ecommerce/notes.md

 Removed userDetails from ProfileScreen as it's a duplicate of userInfo that we already have.

-Removed userRegister and userDetails and just use one user state instead, much simpler and less duplicate state/code.
+Removed userRegister, userUpdate and userDetails and just use one user state instead, much simpler and less duplicate state/code with less bugs and less mental overhead.

 Store JWT in http only cookie instead of LS, no need to attach Auth headers and better security.